IBM/fablet/README.md

 # Fablet
-Fablet is a client tools set for Hyperledger Fabric blockchain platform.
+Fablet, a browser-based dashboard and tools set for Hyperledger Fabric blockchain platform.
 It can help blockchain participants to connect to Fabric network, and perform operations of chaincode, channel, ledger...

 ### Peers list